PostsDesert/Netflix-Recommendations-Web-Scrapping-Ensemble-Models/prize_dataset/README.md

-Run the file `./download_data.sh` to download to this folder
+Run the file `./download_data.sh` to download to this folder.